croesuslab/RCTGAN/README.md

 verbose (boolean) | Whether to have print statements for progress results.
 Defaults to False|
 epochs (int) | Number of training epochs.
 Defaults to 300|
 pac (int) | Number of samples to group together when applying the discriminator.
 Defaults to 10|
 cuda (bool) | Whether to attempt to use cuda for GPU computation.
 If this is False or CUDA is not available, CPU will be used.
 Defaults to True.|
+if_cond_discrim (bool) | If this is True, conditional information (parent rows) are integrated as input of discriminator.
+Defaults to False.|
+grand_parent (bool) | If this is True, grandparents of the called table are considered as conditional information added to the parents.
+If the called table has no grandparent, the value of this hyperparameter has no impact.
+Defaults to True.|

 # Citation